abhishek-kumar-code/Redfish_Public/docs/ODataWhitePaper.md

 # Foreword

-The Redfish and OData White Paper was prepared by the Scalable Platforms Management Forum of the DMTF.
+The Redfish and OData White Paper was prepared by the Redfish Forum of the DMTF.

 DMTF is a not-for-profit association of industry members dedicated to promoting enterprise and systems management and interoperability.
 For information about the DMTF, see http://www.dmtf.org.